seatable/seatable-scripts/manual/python/big_data_storage.md

 # Big data storage

 We provide some functions that can handle the data in the big data storage.
-Before calling these functions, please first turn on the big data features on web page.
+Before calling these functions, please first turn on the big data feature on web page.

 #### Insert rows into big data storage